davidpowellme/linkedin/readme.md

 (Said about prompts to complete profile.)

+##Poll
+Phrased questions to TIY cohort:
+1. Have you used your [linkedin] account in the past 6 months?
+2. What do you use LinkedIn for? (or Why do you have the account?)

+**Answers**
+- (1) Yes (2) When Account Managing - to lookup other professionals and get any intel on them before jumping on calls with them (sometimes to add them as well to further "solidify" relationships).
+Basically, FB'in for the professional world. - Brent M.
+- (1) Yes (2) I used it a lot at my previous job with networking.
+Facebook was the connection of choice, but many asked to add me on LinkedIn as well.
+After that, I pretty much second what Brent said about looking people up and all that.
+I try to use Facebook as a more friendship oriented network and keep LinkedIn to professional connections. - Jared P.
+- (1) Yes (2) For professional connections/doing research on professional backgrounds (I looked at all of your linkedins before we interviewed you.. :simple_smile: ) - Karly B.
+- (1) Yes (2) I use it to ignore recruiters mostly. - Justin H.
+- (1) Yes (2) professional connections, social media marketing - Dan B.
+- (1) Yes (2) i rarely use it now.
+It’s dry and boring.
+I get on when I feel the need to reach out prof and then hide while I’m not looking.
+I hate its look.
+I really get annoyed by that endorsement feature (he endorsed me, now I have to endorse him).
+It’s a necessary evil. - Katy C.
+- (1) Yes (2) Professional connections. - Nagmeh S.
+- (1) Yes (2) To appear professional - Vivek P.
+- (1) Yes (2) Networking - Ryan Y.
+- (1) No (2) used it to apply for a job very long time ago.

+**Summary**
+It seems that most of the people polled used LinkedIn at some point for networking, even if the use of it in networking was merely to appear professional.
+The value to recruiters is obvious, but a nebulous "networking" isn't necessarily getting users anywhere (like most things that have that label).
+Saying that you use it for networking is much different than describing how you use it for networking.
+The most solid answer for use other than puffing up image seems to be for frontloading on meetings that you already have scheduled that you didn't use LinkedIn to create.

+The idea I get is more that LinkedIn is useful as a database of work history for people who want to know each other's professional backgrounds than a site that actually connects any of them.
+This is actually a complaint voiced in the Baffler article referenced in my notes.

 ##Notes
 LinkedIn News on Google is a mixture of "How to use" and "How LinkedIn is failing"